Wellness in the Workplace Survey 2017

 About the survey

-New Zealand lost 6.7 million working days to absence in 2014 - up from 6.1 million in 2012 - according to our second Wellness in the Workplace Survey.
+New Zealand lost 6.6 million working days to absence at a cost of $1.51 billion in 2016 - down from 6.7 million according to the findings of our third biennial Wellness in the Workplace Survey.

 The impact of stress